 Bring ready-to-eat snacks when you’re out.
 A banana, yogurt (in a cooler), or baby carrots are easy to bring along and healthy options.

-Raw veggies can be an excellent snack, but do you know how to keep them safely?
+Raw veggies can be an excellent snack, but do you know how to keep them safe?
 Check out these tips to keep your snacks safe.

 At the store or market: